 Someone injured in a construction zone accident may be coping with numerous different losses, including medical expenses, property damage costs, lost wages, and emotional anguish and physical suffering.
 Texas is an at-fault car insurance state, which means anyone injured in a construction zone collision can file a claim for damages against the at-fault party – be it another driver, the construction company, or another negligent player.

 A construction zone collision can be scary and may leave you with life-changing injuries.
 If you have been harmed due to another’s actions, let our lawyers help you.
-To learn more about your potential legal recourse, reach out to an Austin construction zone collisions lawyer at our firm today.
+To learn more about your potential legal recourse, reach out to an Austin construction zone accident lawyer at our firm today.